|||

 Conflict

-Rounds, Turns, and Actions
+Rounds and Actions

-Conflicts are measured in Rounds, Turns, and Actions.
+Clashes are measured in Rounds and Turns.

 Rounds